-All of these are possible warning signs of a likely TBI.
+All of these are possible warning signs of a likely traumatic brain injury.

 What is the treatment for a Traumatic Brain Injury?

-The good news is that many veterans do receive effective treatment for their TBI.
+The good news is that many veterans do receive effective treatment for their traumatic brain injury.
 During the evaluation, there will be a discussion of what may have caused the injury.
 There may also be a discussion of how to deal with the symptoms and how they affect your life.